 So if would like to add some snow to your Ladakh experience without the risks involved in October and November, then September is the month you should plan your trip in.

 Also read: When is the Best time to Visit Leh Ladakh?

-I hope the information above related to Ladakh in September was helpful.
-If you have any further questions, please feel free to ask in the comments section below or at our Community Forum and I will be glad to answer.
+I hope the information above on traveling to Ladakh in September was of help.
+If you have any other questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.